Audition Tips

 • Bring music and anything else you might need (extra strings, reeds, etc).

 • Be ready to interact with the audition committee.
-They are friendly and want you to succeed.
-It’ll help you relax.
+They are friendly and want you to succeed!
+Talking and smiling will help you relax, too.

-• Take plenty of time at the audition—don’t rush!
+• Take plenty of time at the audition—there’s no need to rush!

 • Get involved in the music.
 The audition committee wants to hear the joy and expression of the music as much as they want to hear accuracy.